jwilder/docker-squash/README.md

 $ docker save <image_id> | sudo TMPDIR=/var/run/shm docker-squash -t newtag | docker load
 ```

 By default, a squashed layer is inserted after the first `FROM` layer.
-You can specify a differnt
+You can specify a different
 layer with the `-from` argument.
 ```
 $ docker save <image_id> | sudo docker-squash -from <other layer> -t newtag | docker load